Long-term volunteering: stay with us a while!

 New Orleans is an amazing place with a rich history and living culture.
 Visitors only have to see it once to realize there is something special here that compels them to stay- sometimes much longer than they expected!

-Project Homecoming offers prospective volunteers a unique opportunity to experience city, while helping New Orleans residents return home!
+Project Homecoming offers prospective volunteers a unique opportunity to experience this city, while helping New Orleans residents return home!

 Spend anywhere from 1 to 3 months in New Orleans and build relationships within the Project Homecoming community, while immersing yourself in the history and culture around you.